• Art magazine

 Expansion and scalability

-Options for visitors who use digital technologies
+Options for visitors using digital technologies

-Media company, apps and BYOD
+Media companies, apps and BYOD

 Local content and offline strategies